drupal-deconstructed/drupal-7-deconstructed/README.md

 *A plain(ish) English description of how the big pieces of Drupal 7 do what they do.*

+If you've ever wondered how Drupal works, then this is for you.

+It should be readable without having the actual core code in front of you, but feel free to reference the actual code for anything that you'd like as you go.
+I've tried to include API links to any functions or classes that I talk about, so click away!

 ## Contributing

 If you want to contribute to the book, you have a few options.